Skip to main content

 Michele Mendoza

-Michele Mendoza (she/her) is a first-year, first-generation student majoring in Mathematics and Economics at Warren College.
+Michele Mendoza (she/her) is a second-year, first-generation student majoring in Mathematics and Economics at Warren College.
 She aspires to pursue a career in engineering, bringing innovation to current technologies.
 Her passion for computer science is derived from taking several STEM electives in high school.
 However, through these courses, Michele witnessed the lack of opportunities in the STEM field for women and Latinxs and wishes to be a voice for the underrepresented.
 She has hopes in making STEM-related careers more attainable for these underrepresented groups and providing more opportunities to learn about computer science to underserved communities.
 In the future, Michele aims to use computer science to research efficient solutions for climate change.

 • profile placeholder image